nunntom/elm-material-icons/README.md

         icon
 ```

-Note that if you don't provide a width/height (via inline style, css etc.) and the parent doesn't have a size, you won't see anything.
+Note that if you don't provide a width and/or height (via inline style, css etc.) and the parent doesn't have a size, you won't see anything.

 ## Full Example